 Project PI: Dr. Michael J. Henehan

-I’m a Lecturer in Marine Geochemistry in the School of Earth Sciences at the University of Bristol.
+I’m a Senior Lecturer in Marine Geochemistry in the School of Earth Sciences at the University of Bristol.
 I’m an isotope geochemist, with a particular interest in Boron, Lithium and Silicon isotopes, and use these tools to reconstruct past CO2 levels and carbon cycling behaviour.

 Personal Website